Corporate Governance Guidelines

 The primary responsibility of the directors is to exercise their business judgment to act in what they reasonably believe to be the best interests of EA and its stockholders.
 In fulfilling that responsibility, directors rely on EA's senior management and expert legal, accounting, financial and other advisors.
 Accordingly, skill and integrity will be important factors in the selection of EA's senior management and other advisors.

-The Board believes that members of management should speak to third-parties on behalf of EA.
 Individual directors may, from time to time, expressly represent EA in meetings or otherwise communicate with various third parties on EA's behalf.
 It is expected that directors will do this with the knowledge of management and, unless warranted by unusual circumstances or as contemplated by committee charters or other Board policies (such as its Stockholder Communications policy described below), only at the request of management.

 Selection of Directors